ayabdi/memoria/README.md

 In addition, the app includes a personal assistant powered by GPT to retain long-term memories of my entries and conversations using principles from [Natural Language Cognitive Architecture](https://github.com/daveshap/NaturalLanguageCognitiveArchitecture) by the brilliant [David Shapiro](https://www.davidkshapiro.com).

-Excited to see how this idea materializes.
+Excited to see how this experiment materializes.

 ### Built With